British Royal Train: History

 In 1897, the GWR marked the Diamond Jubilee of Queen Victoria by providing a new royal train of six coaches.
 Until then, railway companies had provided special saloon carriages, but there was no regular royal train until this one was constructed.
 It replaced the GWR royal carriage of 1874, which was re-fitted and lengthened to 53.5 ft.

 By the 1890s, the Queen's train was equipped with electric lighting and a toilet, although she insisted on stopping at stations to use the facilities.

 In 1899, the London, Brighton and South Coast Railway provided a new royal train of five carriages, each 52 ft long, comprising the royal saloon in the centre and saloon carriages at either end.
 The Morning Post of 17 April 1899 reported:

 The Royal Saloon is divided into two sections, the larger portion being especially fitted for the Princess of Wales, and the smaller portion for the Prince of Wales.
 In the matters of the decorations and furniture of the saloons the Company consulted their Royal Highnesses, whose choice rested on quiet, and at the same time artistic, ornamentation.
-The chief woods employed are Karri pine, Cuba mahogany, and satinwood.
+The chief woods employed are kauri pine, Cuba mahogany, and satinwood.
 The inlaid panels and Lincrusta-Walton dados, in which the rose, shamrock, and thistle are designed, show great taste of skilled workmanship, and the same remark may be applied to the furniture in the saloon, which consists of sofas and easy-chairs upholstered in dark green morocco, that being the colour and material which her Royal Highness preferred to any other.

-Nearly sixty years later, after her funeral in 1901, Queen Victoria's coffin was taken to London Paddington and transported on the royal train back to Windsor, where she is buried.
+Nearly sixty years after her first train journey, after her funeral in 1901, Queen Victoria's coffin was taken to London Paddington and transported on the royal train back to Windsor, where she is buried.